turboflakes/crunch/README.md

 $ cd ~/crunch-bot
 ```

-### Moto

-Enjoy **CRUNCH BOT** while `crunch flakes` :)
+By default `crunch` tries to connect to the Westend network at `wss://westend-rpc.polkadot.io`, this can be changed by choosing a different CHAIN or by changing the substrate websocket endpoint with the option `--substrate-ws-url`.

-If you prefer you can choose the sub command `rewards` rather than `flakes` or vice versa.
+`crunch` default subcommand is `flakes`, there are fun messages if you stick with it, or you can choose the regular sub command `rewards` rather than `flakes`.
 As you prefer.
 Both sub commands are identical in terms of job execution.
 But logs, messages/notifications differ.

+Essential `crunch` motto is enjoy **CRUNCH BOT** while `crunch flakes` :)

+If all as been set as previously described `crunch` should be ready with just the following options:

 ```bash
 #!/bin/bash